shrenikrajvijay/Cost-To-Company/README.md

 # Cost-To-Company
 Introduction:
-	The application is used to keep track of employees and their salary on the basis of companies.
+	This application is used to keep track of employees and their salary on the basis of companies.

 Features:
 	* Add Employee to an existing or a new company.
 	* Delete specific employee from the database.
 	* View company specific employees.
 	* Total money spent for each company.

 Technology Used:
 	Front-End: Html, Css, AngularJS, Bootstrap